A nonparametric doubly robust test for a continuous treatment effect: Applying U- or V-process results to remainder terms

-Note that $G_3$ is a degree 2 degenerate kernel since we have almost surely that $\PP G_3(\bs Z_1, \bs z_2, \bs z_3) = 0$.
+Note that $G_3$ is a degree 2 degenerate kernel since we have almost surely that $\PP G_3(\bs Z_1, \bs z_2, \bs z_3) = 0$ (and similarly if we average over $\bs Z_2$ or $\bs Z_3$).
 And note also that $G_{2, \{2,3\}}$ is degree 1 degenerate in that averaging over either of its arguments (yielding one remaining functional variable) yields an identically zero function.